-Obvious Death Criteria: Physical exam findings a paramedic, EMT, designated first responder, or public safety officer can use to determine if resuscitative measures are not indicated.
+Obvious Death Criteria: Physical exam findings a certified EMT, San Mateo County accredited paramedic, or law enforcement officer can use to determine if resuscitative measures are not indicated.

 Palliative Care: The World Health Organization ("WHO") defines palliative care as "An approach that improves the quality of life of patients and their families facing the problem associated with life-threatening illness, through the prevention and relief of suffering by means of early identification and impeccable assessment and treatment of pain and other problems, physical, psychosocial, and spiritual."